daveprowse/tac-live/lab-05/05-instructions.md

 - Your working Terraform directory is /instances.
 - Use the commands you have learned to initialize, format, validate, plan, and finally, apply your configuration.

+⚠️ **IMPORTANT** - WATCH FOR ERRORS.
+FIX AS NECESSARY! ⚠️

 - What information was outputted to you in the terminal?

 > NOTE: If you lose the outputted information just type `terraform output` to see it again!

 - Once the infrastructure has been built, view it within your AWS console.

+> NOTE: Depending on server load at AWS, you might need to wait a minute or two for the instance to be initialized and for the script to run its course.

 ## SSH into your new virtual machine